 Image shot with the Hasselblad H4D-60 and the 100mm f2.2 lens… without getting in the way or being a nuisance.

-For the locals in the Chumey valley the dancing of the Prakar Lhakhang Tshechu (religious festival in the Chumey Valley) has special significance and meaning.
+For the locals in the Chumey valley of Central Bhutan the dancing of the Prakar Lhakhang Tshechu (religious festival in the Chumey Valley) has special significance and meaning.
 The figures both celebrate their rich cultural and religious heritage and they believe simply witnessing the dances will absolve and release them from many sins committed the previous year.

 Watching the Demons Dance